 After 1829, Tammany Hall became the city affiliate of the Democratic Party and continued to control most of the New York City elections.
-The Tammany Hall "ward boss" served as the local vote gatherer and provider of patronage.
-Tammany Hall's power finally collapsed in the difficult years of the Great Depression around 1930.
+However, its power finally collapsed in the difficult years of the Great Depression around 1930.
 The election of non-Tammany Hall Fiorello LaGuardia as mayor in 1933 marked the fall of the group after eighty years of political dominance.

-New York's City Hall is located at the center of City Hall Park in the Civic Center section of Lower Manhattan.
+New York's City Hall is located at the centre of City Hall Park in the Civic Centre section of Lower Manhattan.
 The building is the oldest City Hall in the United States that still houses its original governmental functions.
-City Hall houses the office of the Mayor of New York City and the chambers of the New York City Council.
-Constructed from 1803 to 1812, City Hall is a National Historic Landmark and is listed on the National Register of Historic Places.
+The City Hall houses the office of the Mayor of New York City and the chambers of the New York City Council.
+Constructed from 1803 to 1812.

 When you move internationally you are taking a big step.
 Lots of things are changing and you have a million things to think about and take care of.
 If you are able to select a top of the line moving company that moves for a modest price, it can take a big weight of your shoulders in busy times.